 Refilling at least a 30-day supply of all medications, including HIV meds (ask if 90 days is possible).

 Staying up-to-date on vaccinations.
+(That includes a flu shot—it's not too late!)

 Planning for how to receive clinical care during isolation, including telehealth or other at-home options.